10 Common Signs of a Blown Head Gasket

 If the radiator hose is okay, then it’s likely that the head gasket has failed and needs replacing.
 One of the most common causes of bad head gaskets is overheating.

 The engine will start to overheat when the water pump gets damaged or dirty over time which will then lead to other problems such as clogged cooling.
-Remember that Overheating, Preignition/detonation, Hot spots, and Bad installation are all signs of a blown head gasket.
+Remember that Overheating, Preignition/detonation, Hot spots and Bad installation are all signs of a blown head gasket.

 Be the first to comment